Jacobog02/aou_pathogen_docker/README.md

 If everything worked finally in all of us you can reference this docker image in your dsub call to load the t1k environment: gcr.io/jg-public-docker-gcp/jg-t1k

-JG: I am now realizing I did not put T1K on the path... hopefully I can deal with that since I have to reference the reference seqeunces